|Academic School Year|

 In the event that the client cancels* the event:

-At least 5 business days prior to the event – client is liable for 100% of the rental fee
+5 business days or less prior to the event – client is liable for 100% of the rental fee

-Should the client be a recognized student organization that does not normally pay for any rental fees and the client cancels the event:
+In the event that the client is a recognized student organization that does not normally pay for any rental fees and the client cancels* the event within an event space:

-15 business days prior to the event – student organization is charged 50% of the hourly rental fee for recognized student organizations
+At least 11 business days prior to the event – student organization is liable for 50% of the rental fee shown on our website

-10 business days prior to the event – student organization is charged 75% of the hourly rental fee for recognized student organizations
+At least 6 business days prior to the event – student organization is liable for 75% of the rental fee shown on our website

-5 business days prior to the event – student organization is charged 100% of the hourly rental fee for recognized student organizations
+5 business days or less prior to the event – student organization is liable for 100% of the rental fee shown on our website

 University may cancel this agreement upon seven days written notice.
 University, for public necessity or emergency use, may cancel the agreement at any time.
 In the event of cancellation for any of the aforementioned reasons, University’s liability shall be limited to repayment of any advance payment of rental fees by client to University.